test voltage regulator

 Another sign of a bad voltage regulator is erratic engine performance.
 An erratic engine performance entails that your engine is:

-• Accelerates intermittently —here, the engine feels choppy, and the acceleration isn’t smooth
+- Accelerates intermittently —here, the engine feels choppy, and the acceleration isn’t smooth

-• Sputtering— here, the engine seems to be choking as if they are struggling
+- Sputtering— here, the engine seems to be choking as if they are struggling

-• Stalling— here, the engine may stop running for a brief period
+- Stalling— here, the engine may stop running for a brief period

-When you see your vehicles suffering from the above signs, there is a high chance that you’ve got a faulty regulator.
-So it would be best if you got a professional mechanic to look into your car.
+Erratic engine performance comes when you have a faulty regulator that can’t control the output voltage level generated by the alternator.
+When you see your tractor suffering from the above signs, there is a high chance that you’ve got a faulty regulator.
+So getting a professional mechanic to look into your tractor would be best.

 Having understood the notable signs of a bad voltage regulator, let’s go into how to address these faulty voltage regulator systems.

-How to Remediate Bad Voltage Regulator Symptoms
+How to fix Bad Voltage Regulator Symptoms

 A faulty voltage regulator is very dangerous in that it can affect the engine performance, leading to accidents to a total shutdown of the tractor.
-And while fixing it isn’t done properly, you should know that you are at risk driving the vehicle.
+And while fixing it isn’t done correctly, you should know that you are at risk driving the vehicle.

 It is advised that you carry out any repair when you notice the above signs on your tractor – doing that can be destructive.
 So the best thing is to get a certified tractor mechanic to come and check the tractor.

-In choosing a mechanic, ensure he:
+In choosing a mechanic, ensure they:

 Ensure you test your tractor voltage regulator and look out for any of these signs before embarking on a significant task or duty.